 Vitamin B2, also referred to as riboflavin, is a yellow natural chemical that is essential for the function of our nervous systems and for healthy eyes, skin, and hair.
 This vitamin also works effectively with vitamin B6, iron, and folate.

 A vitamin B2 deficiency has a negative impact on:

 - gastrointestinal tract;

 100 grams of dried jujubes have 0.4 mg of riboflavin which is about 21% of the daily recommended intake.

-These fruits typically show very few side effects, except in people with a natural allergy to the jujubes.
+These fruits typically show very few side effects, except in people with a natural allergy to jujubes.

 They are softer than other varieties of dates and possess amazing texture and taste.
-These fruits can be consumed dried or fresh, but, it is more common for them to be dried, that prevents early spoilage and lengthens their lifespan.
+These fruits can be consumed dried or fresh, but, it is more common for them to be dried, which prevents early spoilage and lengthens their lifespan.

-100g of medjool dates contains:
+100g of Medjool dates contains:

 - 277 calories;